MartaKliuchnik/hospital-appointment-scheduler/README.md

 **Example Request**

-Description: A 'POST' request to the client registration endpoint.
+Description: A `POST` request to the client registration endpoint.
 It includes a JSON payload in the request body with the user's first name, last name, phone number, email, and password for registration.